Homework

 Failure to complete work

-Work must be submitted by the deadline set.
-If a student fails to submit work, a personal detention or extension will be set.
-Failure to complete a personal detention or met the extension deadline will be followed up as per the school behaviour policy.
+If a student fails to submit work (only where a physical submission is required), a personal detention OR extension will be set.
+Failure to complete a personal detention or meet the extension will be followed up with a department detention.

 Support for completing work